Human Research Protections (IRB)

 The IRB is now requiring the use of the online CITI course for the completion of Human Subject Training.

-All investigators, staff and students with Human Subjects training greater than three years old (from any training source) are required to update their training through the CITI Training module below.
+All investigators, staff and students with Human Subjects training greater than three years old (from any training source) are required to update their training through the CITI Training module.
 All new protocol submissions may be held for approval until the training has been updated.
 Please note that all personnel listed on protocols must complete the human subjects training.
 Please contact the IRB Coordinator at 208-885-6340 with any questions.

 Note: It is important to verify research activities and the status of protocol submissions with the Office of Research Assurances (ORA) before beginning any human subjects research.